For latest news and results for our current competitions have a look at the Posts.

 Demonstrations on mounting prints, aimed at new members, take place during practical sessions throughout the year.
 If in doubt, please talk to any committee member before mounting your print.
 The club have a mount cutter that can be booked out to members.

-If anyone is still unsure about the rules, or just want advice, please do not hesitate to contact either the Competition Secretaries or the Chairman who will be happy to help you.
+If you need further advice on competitions, please do not hesitate to contact either of the Competition Secretaries or any member of the Committee who will be happy to help you.

 We hold an annual awards ceremony each year directly after our AGM.
 Many of our trophies are very old and have a lot of camera club history and tradition attached to them so being awarded one and having ones name engraved is always something of an honour.
 A full list of our trophies can be found below.